shanisebarona/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### day 16: February 5, 2017

+**today's progress** continuing with ruby!

+**thoughts**

+### day 15: February 1, 2017

+**today's progress**: unintentionally had some time away from coding (again) this time due to GETTING ACCEPTED TO FLATIRON SCHOOL'S WEB DEV PROGRAM. so while i straightened out the fine details of that and was busy with work, unfortunately didn't have time to code until today!

+**thoughts**: incredibly excited about starting this bootcamp!!! ruby is the first thing in the curriculum which is great becuase my exposure to ruby has been very minimal and somewhat furstrasting. i am hoping to have a better understanding of it very soon.

 ### day 14: January 25, 2017

 **today's progress** updated github with some completed projects and spruced up some old css.